thess/callattendant-wiki/Advanced.md

 sudo nano callattendant.service
 ```

-Copy the following text into the `callattendant.service` unit file; edit the paths as necessary for your system:
+Copy the following text into the `callattendant.service` unit file; edit the paths as necessary for your system

 ```text
 [Unit]